Using the ABTC

 Getting an ABTC

-You can apply for an ABTC if:
+You can apply for an ABTC if you:

-- the Chief Executive Officer (CEO), Chief Financial Officer (CFO) or regional or country head of a registered business entity
+- Chief Executive Officer (CEO), Chief Financial Officer (CFO) or regional or country head of a registered business entity

 - an owner or director of a registered business entity

 - a board member of a registered business entity

 - CEO or CFO of an Australian-based business peak body

 - a Vice President, Executive, Director, Senior Manager or similar

 - an employee of a registered business entity nominated by the CEO, CFO, regional head, owner or director of the organisation.
 See the Pro-forma nomination letter (20KB PDF)

 - a senior government official (defined as a member of the Australian Public Service who is at the Senior Executive Service level or above, or a state/territory equivalent)